cli-kit/cli-toolkit/README.md

 > Chainable argument builder

-The [define][define] module allows you to define your programs commands, options and flags in an intuitive and flexible manner using chained method calls.
+The [define][define] module allows you to define your program's commands, options and flags in an intuitive and flexible manner using chained method calls.

 ### Error